 Adivasis, as their name reflects, are the earliest inhabitants of the subcontinent and once inhabited much larger areas than they do at present.
 Little is known of their history, although it appears that many were pushed into the hill areas after the invasions of the Indo-Aryan tribes 3,000 years ago.
 Indigenous peoples were not integrated into Hindu caste society, but there were many points of contact.
 Indigenous religious beliefs contain many aspects of Hinduism (and vice versa); Adivasis traded with settled villagers on the plains and sometimes paid tribute to Hindu rulers.
 In turn some Adivasi rulers conquered and ruled over non-Adivasis and some Adivasis permanently settled and entered caste society.

 It was not until the unifying political rule of the British from the late eighteenth century that the government made substantial inroads into Adivasi society.
-British rule brought money, government officials and moneylenders into indigenous areas, beginning the process of encroachment on Adivasi land by outsiders.
+British rule brought money, government officials and moneylenders into indigenous areas, beginning the process of encroachment on Adivasi lands by outsiders.
 As a result, there were Adivasi revolts from the mid-nineteenth century in several parts of eastern India, and this forced the administration to recognize the vulnerable position of Adivasis and pass laws to protect their lands from outsiders.
-These laws (some of which are still on the statute book) barred the sale of indigenous lands to non-Adivasis and made provisions to restore alienated land.
+These laws (some of which are still on the statute book) barred the sale of indigenous lands to non-Adivasis and made provisions to restore alienated lands.
 However, in practice most of these laws were widely disregarded, and unscrupulous merchants and moneylenders found ways to circumvent them.
 These problems are still encountered by Adivasis today, although their opponents are as likely to be large companies and state corporations as small traders and moneylenders.
-Christian missions began to proselytize in some indigenous areas, where (in contrast to Hindu and Muslim areas) they achieved a degree of success and also, most notably in the northeast, began a process of education and political awareness.
+Christian missions began to proselytize in some indigenous areas, where (in contrast to Hindu and Muslim areas) they achieved a degree of success and also, most notably in the north–east, began a process of education and political awareness.
 Adivasis played little role in the events leading up to independence, and it was only in the north-east that they had enough political consciousness to make demands for separation or autonomy.

-Under the 1950 constitution Adivasis, along with so-called untouchables, became subject to special protective provisions.
-The vast majority of indigenous peoples were classified as scheduled tribes.
-Article 341 authorizes the President of India to specify ‘castes, races or tribes which shall for the purposes of this constitution be deemed to be scheduled tribes’.
-The first amendment to the constitution passed in 1951 allowed the state to make special provisions for the advancement of socially and educationally backward classes of citizens of the scheduled castes and scheduled tribes.
+Under the 1950 Constitution Adivasis, along with so-called ‘untouchables’, became subject to special protective provisions.
+The vast majority of indigenous peoples were classified as ‘scheduled tribes’.
+Article 341 authorizes the President of India to specify ‘castes, races or tribes which shall for the purposes of this Constitution be deemed to be scheduled tribes’.
+The first amendment to the Constitution passed in 1951 allowed the state to make special provisions for the advancement of socially and educationally backward classes of citizens of the scheduled castes and scheduled tribes.
 The central government has a special commission for scheduled castes and scheduled tribes, which issues an annual report.
 These reports give accounts of illegal actions against Adivasis and makes recommendations to improve their position.

 There are reserved seats for scheduled tribes in Parliament and the state legislatures.
-In the two houses of Parliament, the Lok Sabha and the Rajiya Sabha, 7 per cent of the seats were reserved for members of scheduled tribes, and similar representation occurs in the state assemblies in proportion to the percentage of scheduled tribes in the state’s population.
+In the two houses of Parliament, the Lok Sabha and the Rajya Sabha, 7 per cent of the seats were reserved for members of scheduled tribes, and similar representation occurs in the state assemblies in proportion to the percentage of scheduled tribes in the state’s population.
 However, since the scheduled tribe voters are always a minority (except in the north-eastern states where they are a numerical majority) in the reserved constituencies and in the legislatures as a whole, favourable legislation can be blocked by vested interests.
 Furthermore, the system does not encourage organization of scheduled tribes by separate parties but limits it to organization and representation by the major parties, especially the Congress Party.
 Governments usually have ministers from scheduled tribes, including sometimes cabinet ministers, specifically to look after the affairs of scheduled tribes.
-The Bhuria Committee was set up by indigenous MPs to secure the extension of the 73rd and 74th articles of the constitution, which devolve authority to the Scheduled Areas.
+The Bhuria Committee was set up by indigenous MPs to secure the extension of the 73rd and 74th articles of the Constitution, which devolve authority to the Scheduled Areas.
 It presented its report in January 1995.
-The Bhuria Committee Report has drawn mixed reactions.
-While many feel that the process initiated by the Committee should be supported, it has been criticized because its recommendations do not extend to many indigenous areas, and because of a lack of gender sensitivity.
+The Bhuria Committee Report drew mixed reactions.
+While many felt that the process initiated by the Committee should be supported, it was criticized because its recommendations did not extend to many indigenous areas, and because of a lack of gender sensitivity.

-The Jharkhand Party was founded in 1950 and had as its main demands the formation of a separate state or territory in the traditional Adivasi areas of Santhal Paganas and Chotanagpur and areas in West Bengal, Orissa and Madhya Pradesh.
+The Jharkhand Party was founded in 1950 and had as its main demands the formation of a separate state or territory in the traditional Adivasi areas of Santhal Praganas and Chotanagpur areas in West Bengal, Orissa and Madhya Pradesh.
 The party went into decline after its leader joined the Congress Party but was revived in 1973 when a new party, the Jharkhand Mukti Morcha (JMM), was formed, led by a charismatic Santhal leader who worked closely with and eventually also joined the Congress Party.
 This split the JMM into several smaller groups, but in 1987 a new co-ordinating organization, the Jharkhand Co-ordinating Committee, was formed, with over fifty constituent organizations.
-This group has led a number of bandh (strikes) and mass demonstrations in support of its demands and also tried to set up a parallel government, albeit with little success.
-Both the central and state governments have consistently refused to consider any concessions regarding the creation of a Jharkhand state, although according to an agreement signed on 2 September 1992, the central and state governments formally agreed to grant a measure of autonomy to the Jharkand region.
-In December 1994 the Bihar state assembly passed the Jharkhand Area Autonomous Council Act, which envisages the formation of a Jharkhand Area Autonomous Council (JAAC) comprising eighteen districts in Bihar.
-Notwithstanding the establishment of Ministry of Tribal Affairs (1999) and legislative action in the form of Scheduled Tribes (Recognition of Forest Rights Bill) 2005, there has been neglible impact in securing the rights of land rights of the Adivasis.
+This group led a number of bandh (strikes) and mass demonstrations in support of its demands and also tried to set up a parallel government, albeit with little success.
+Both the central and state governments consistently refused to consider any concessions regarding the creation of a Jharkhand state, although according to an agreement signed on 2 September 1992, the central and state governments formally agreed to grant a measure of autonomy to the Jharkand region.
+In December 1994 the Bihar state assembly passed the Jharkhand Area Autonomous Council Act, which envisaged the formation of a Jharkhand Area Autonomous Council (JAAC) comprising eighteen districts in Bihar.
+Finally, though, a separate state of Jharkhand was established in 2000.

-Some Adivasis have been organized by left-wing groups, known commonly in India as Naxalities, to press for higher wages and payments for forest produce.
+Some Adivasis have been organized by left-wing groups, known commonly in India as Naxalites, to press for higher wages and payments for forest produce.
 The Naxalite movement, which initially was a product of student-led insurrection in Bengal during the late 1960s and early 1970s, subsequently spread to regions of Bihar state, Madhya Pradesh and Andhra Pradesh.
 As a result, Adivasis risked becoming victims of both Naxalite pressures and government counterinsurgency campaigns.
 Police, forest guards and officials have cheated, bullied and intimidated Adivasis, and large numbers have routinely been arrested and jailed, often for petty offences.
 In such circumstances many Adivasis preferred to bribe officials in order to escape harassment, or else flee into the jungles.